apache/incubator-stormcrawler/external/solr/archetype/src/main/resources/archetype-resources/README.md

 This feature can be combined with the [partition features](https://github.com/apache/incubator-stormcrawler/wiki/Configuration#fetching-and-partitioning) provided by StormCrawler to balance the crawling process and not just the URL coverage.

-> It is recommended to use Solr in Cloud mode.
+> It is recommended to use Solr in cloud mode.
 The following configuration options are available for distributing the `status` collection across multiple shards.
 > * `solr.status.routing.fieldname`: Field to be used for routing documents to different shards.
 The values depend on the `partition.url.mode` (`byHost`, `byDomain`, `byIP`)
 > * `solr.status.routing.shards`: Number of shards for the `status` collection